 Join us for a live information session on Zoom where you can explore our programs, hear more about The Children's School, ask questions, and discover the advantages of progressive education.
-We hold virtual information sessions generally on the first Friday of each month.
+We hold virtual information sessions generally twice each month, normally on Fridays.
 Our next scheduled sessions are below.
 Click the date you'd like to register for:

-Enjoy this brief slideshow and one-minute video that give you a flavor of what our facility and a day at The Children's School is like.
+Enjoy this brief slideshow and one-minute video.
+Each gives you a flavor of what our facility and a day at The Children's School is like.
 We've also included information below about our classroom design and our outdoor space.